 Tequesta home prices are not only among the most expensive in Florida, but Tequesta real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in Tequesta telecommute to their jobs.
-Overall, about 39.01% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 39.01% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Tequesta in 2022 was $72,785, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $291,140 for a family of four.
 However, Tequesta contains both very wealthy and poor people as well.